ObolNetwork/charon-k8s-distributed-validator-cluster/.github/ISSUE_TEMPLATE/feature_request.md

 <!--Delete any irrelevant item and add other mandatory tests that should be passing-->

-- [ ] Works in local docker-compose
+- [ ] Cluster is deployed successfully to k8s
 - [ ] Has attested on a testnet at least once

 # 👐 Additional acceptance criteria